ZeyuJin/ALOS2_batch_processing/README.md

 align_ALOS2_swath_new.csh  align.in  n_swath  batch.config
 # the first line of align.in represents the supermaster file
 # n_swath represents the number of ALOS-2 subswath
+# unlike Sentinel-1 data, the master date of ALOS-2 data is
+# defined as last 6 digits of yyyymmdd
 ```
 **In order to merge each subswath using the "merge_batch.csh" later on,
 we upsample each SLC file to enforce each subswath to have the same